 - The public square.
 There’s less leeway to restrict demonstrations and other gatherings in places that are traditionally considered “public forums” for free expression—such as sidewalks, parks, and public squares—than on other types of public property like military installations, prisons, courthouses, and airport terminals.

 - Size limits.
 A federal court struck down an ordinance that limited the size of most gatherings in front of New York City Hall and the adjacent plaza, except for city-sponsored public events.
-As the court pointed out, the rules could allow city officials to stop people from gathering based on their point of view.
-Also, the ordinance wasn't narrowly tailored to serve the city’s legitimate safety concerns.
+As the court pointed out, the ordinance wasn't narrowly tailored to serve the city’s legitimate safety concerns, and it could allow city officials to stop people from gathering based on their point of view.
 (Housing Works, Inc. v.
 Safir, 101 F.Supp.2d 163 (S.D.
 N.Y.
 2000).)
+However (as discussed above), some courts have looked more favorably at temporary, emergency restrictions on the size of public gatherings intended to limit the spread of Covid-19.

 - Permits.
 Generally, cities and other governmental bodies (like public universities) are allowed to require groups to get permits for demonstrations, parades, street festivals, and other large gatherings.
 But courts have struck down these requirements when they impose higher fees or other obstacles linked to the demonstrators’ controversial viewpoints and the expected response.
 (See, for example, Forsyth County, Ga. v.
 Nationalist Movement, 505 U.S. 123 (1992).)